 Continue along the highway to Shark’s Cove for some of the best snorkelling in Oahu.
 This is also a great place to stop for lunch at one of the famous food trucks on North Shore Oahu for a feast of garlic shrimp or tacos.
 Two of the best food trucks are located right across the road from Shark’s Cove!

 After lunch, jump back in the car and continue north towards Banzai Pipeline.
-If you’re visiting between the months of November and February, you can watch hardcore surfers tackle the epic waves.
+If you’re visiting between the months of November and February, you can watch hardcore surfers tackle the epic waves (and also go whale watching in Oahu!).
 Alternatively, check out nearby Ehukai Pillbox Hike for some epic views over the ocean, if that’s more you scene.

 Finish up the day with afternoon snorkeling at Turtle Bay, where you’ll have a good chance of spotting the beautiful Hawaiian green sea turtles during the calmer months (June to August).
 For the adventure-seekers, another great place to finish your road trip is Climbworks at Keana Farms, where you can experience a thrilling sunset zipline ride.